 Gary L. Talbot

-A project of Art Education for the Blind’s Art Beyond Sight Museum Education Institute, this multi-site museum programmatic accessibility study will define, document and evaluate museum “best practices” for making their collections accessible to visitors with disabilities.
+A project of Art Beyond Sight’s Art Beyond Sight Museum Education Institute, this multi-site museum programmatic accessibility study will define, document and evaluate museum “best practices” for making their collections accessible to visitors with disabilities.

 The study is the first large-scale initiative to test and measure the outcomes of specific educational protocols with select groups of visitors with disabilities, specifically focused on people with visual impairments.

 - Brooklyn Museum, NY

 - Indianapolis Museum of Art, IN

 - Museum of Fine Arts, Houston, TX